 Crop prediction or estimation is the process of projecting as accurately as possible the quantity of crop that will be harvested.
 Why estimate the crop?
 The most obvious reason is to know how much crop will be present for sale or utilization.

 The new NC Winegrape Grower's Guide (196 pp) is now in stock, and this guide takes the place of Mid-Atlantic Production Guide.
-Ordering: books can be ordered from Publications Office, Dept. of Communications Services, Campus Box 7603, NCSU, Raleigh NC 27695-7603.
-Price $20 (quite reasonable), and the check is made payable to NC State University.
+Order books online from the NC State Bookstore or call 919-515-2161 to order by phone.

 This new guide represents the collective effort of many individuals.
 I wish to gratefully acknowledge the significant contributions of the chapter authors.
 Particular thanks are also extended to the following individuals and institutions for their special contributions to The North Carolina Winegrape Growers Guide: